General information

 Part 1

 You will be given a capsule containing a small amount of radioactive material.
-You are then free to leave the department for an hour.
-Please refrain from eating and drinking hot items within this hour.
+You will then be free to leave the department for approximately 1.5 hours.
+You will be given your required return time.
+Please refrain from eating and drinking hot items between parts 1 and 2.

 Part 2

-When you return we will take two pictures of your abdomen, which will last about ten minutes.
-You are then free to leave the department once more, but must return 1 week later for further pictures of your abdomen.
+When you return we will take pictures of the front and back of your abdomen using a Gamma Camera (see photo below).
+These pictures will take about ten minutes.
+You will then be free to leave the department once more, but must return 1 week later for further pictures of your abdomen.

 Part 3